Gwizdo51/personal_dump/README.md

 - [x] add specific exception types to exceptions risen by cmdlets
 - [x] adapt "-Force" switch behavior in jupyter_server_wrapper.ps1 to bypass all confirmation
 - [x] make sudo run the command directly in the terminal if it has elevated privileges
+- [x] make sudo always run in the version of powershell that called it

 # Ideas